aliyun/ossutil/README.md

 ## About
 - This tool is developed with Go and built on the official GO SDK 1.6.0 of OSS [Alibaba Cloud Object Storage Service](http://www.aliyun.com/product/oss/).
-- Alibaba Cloud Object Storage Service (OSS) is a cloud storage service provided by Alibaba Cloud, featuring a massive capacity, security, a low cost, and high reliability.
+- OSS is a cloud storage service provided by Alibaba Cloud, featuring massive capacity, security, low cost, and high reliability.
-- The OSS can store any type of files and therefore applies to various websites, development enterprises and developers.
+- OSS can store any type of files.
+It applies to various websites, development enterprises and developers.
-- This tool aims to provide a convenient-to-use command line means for users to manage data in the OSS.
+- This tool aims to provide a convenient-to-use command line for users to manage data in OSS.
-- The current version provides features to list and delete multipart upload tasks.
+- The current version provides to list and delete multipart upload tasks.
 - The current version does not support bucket management.
 The feature will be available in future versions.

 ## Version
 - Current version: 1.2.0.